rajadilipkolli/my-spring-boot-experiments/jpa/multitenancy/README.md

  - This allows you to create a single entity class that can be shared by multiple tenants, giving each tenant its own independent instance of the data.

-Lets see how it works by using three different approaches:
+Let's see how it works by using three different approaches:

  > Partition tables by tenant id.  ->  Single table having partition (Supported Only from Hibernate 6)